tamylaa/clodo-framework/docs/INTEGRATION_GUIDE.md

 ### 🎨 Customizing Generated Services

-Services created with `lego-create-service` are **starting templates**, not final products.
+Services created with `clodo-create-service` are **starting templates**, not final products.
 Here's how to customize them:

 #### **1. Replace Generic Logic with Your Business Logic**